May 27, 2017: Indy

 The second floor of the State Museum tells the human history of Indiana starting with the first movement of Europeans into the area.
 From the beginning, the white people of Indiana have not gotten along well with others.
 With the exception of various frontier posts including Vincennes which was actually the site of a key Revolutionary War battle, Indiana was considered Indian land.
 Soon after the War, American soldiers and settlers clashed with the Indians in multiple battles.
 This resulted in treaties giving Indiana to the Whites who then settled the area.

 Unlike other Midwestern states that had Catholic and Quaker influences, Indiana had a uniquely strong Protestant German and English influence including many settlers escaping the confusing land inheritance laws of Kentucky.
 This included the Lincoln family- Abraham was about 7 years old when they moved to Indiana.
 Still to this day, the White population of Indiana is the highest among Midwestern states at nearly 85% (in 1950, Indiana was 96% White).
 More than 60% of the state’s African American population lives in just two counties.
-These demographics certainly play a role in the state’s politics.
+These demographics certainly play a role in the state’s politics – it is far more Republican than its Midwestern neighbors.

 After the Civil War until the 1970’s, Indiana entered an era of great economic prosperity and was a center of heavy industry.
 Since then larger companies have started to move out.
 Indiana is at the center of the so-called “Rust Belt”.
 Industry and farming are still the key industries- factories and smokestacks are still visible all over Indianapolis but there is much less here than was there before.
 However, in the last decade, the city has been undergoing a major resurgence and is now a very nice place to live and work.